Fat Rosie's in Orlando

 - What did the most recent inspection of Fat Rosie's in Orlando find?

-- Fat Rosie's in Orlando was most recently inspected on February 23, 2026 with 1 violation(s).
+- Fat Rosie's in Orlando was most recently inspected on May 21, 2026 with 5 violation(s), including 1 high-priority violation(s).
 Disposition: Inspection Completed - No Further Action.

 - Has Fat Rosie's in Orlando ever been shut down?